 Both products must be added to Recharge and configured to reflect the subscription rules that the product should follow once the free trial is over.
 Refer to the following articles for more information on adding a product to Recharge:

 Step 3 - Create the workflow

 Now that the product is set up in both your eCommerce platform and Recharge, we can create the free trial workflow.

 Select Apps from the merchant portal.

 If you have not created a workflow before, you will need to find the Recharge Workflow integration from the All integrations tab.
 Select Get, which will enable the integration in your store.

-If the integration is enabled, select the Recharge Workflows integration through the Enabled integrations tab.
+If the integration is enabled, select the Workflows by Recharge integration through the Enabled integrations tab.